sevenspark/contact-form-7-dynamic-text-extension/readme.txt

 == Screenshots ==

+1. Screenshot of the form tag buttons in the form editor of Contact Form 7.
+A red square highlights the addition of two new buttons for "dynamic text" and "dynamic hidden"
-1. A screenshot of the form-tag generator for the dynamic text field.
+2. The form tag generator screen for the dynamic text form tag
+3. The form tag generator screen for the dynamic hidden form tag

 == Frequently Asked Questions ==